Prince-Aslan/PowerBI--Maji-Ndogo-Water-Project/README.md

-# POWERBI -Maji Ndogo Water Project
+# Power BI -Maji Ndogo Water Project

 ## Project Overview
-### The project focused on addressing the water crises faced by the Maji Ndogo Community using PowerBI
+### The project focused on addressing the water crises faced by the Maji Ndogo Community using Power BI

 ## A deep look:
 I imported tables (.csv files) separately, cleaned the data data, and set up a working relational data model in Power BI.